deeeelin/idkgit/README.md

 `out` or `o` to close idkgit (only works when you're in select mode session).

-----inside all mode mentioned above ,enter `back` to jump back to "select mode session"-----
+---inside all mode mentioned above ,enter `b/` to jump back to "select mode session"-----

 ## Very welcome to make contributes to idkgit ,or contact me to provide recommends for this project,very appreciate